michael-milette/moodle-filter_filtercodes/README.md

 IMPORTANT: This STABLE release has been tested on many Moodle sites.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).

+HOWEVER: Some tags indicated in this documentation as ALPHA may still require some development and are not garantied to be implementaed or implemented in the same way in future releases.
+Let us know if you think they are useful if they work for you or what changes you might like to see.

 [(Back to top)](#table-of-contents)

 # Requirements